Sölden

 Winter Rates*

->3 day pass is valid in Obergurgl Hochgurgl, Hochoetz-Kuhtai, Vent
+3-day pass (or greater) in winter is also valid in Obergurgl Hochgurgl, Hochoetz-Kuhtai, Vent

 Obergurgl Hochgurgl (Gurgl) Ski Trail Map